 What do we do with the specially prepared sperms?

 We perform ‘intrauterine insemination’.
-This causes no pain and is not done under anaesthesia.
+This causes no pain and is not done under anesthesia.
 We insert a very thin tube into the uterus.
 The prepared sperms are then injected gently inside the uterus through the tube.

 With the sperms being placed closer to the egg, the chance of pregnancy is improved.